joedanz/cf-project-tracker/install/README.txt

 To Jeffry Houser and Jeff Coughlin for their many suggestions.
 To Jason Dean for getting things going on Oracle.
 To Tim Garver for helping to get the SVN functionality back on track.
+To Matthew Williams for the Google Calendar integration.

 FEEDBACK?
 Please email joe@ajaxcf.com with any suggestions or other feedback.